andrewreifman/hightop/README.md

 middleman server
 ```

+The preview server allows you to build your site, by modifying the contents of the `source` directory, and see your changes reflected in the browser at: `http://localhost:4567/`

 In order to export the site, build the project (the site files are stored in the build folder):

 ```